Kaishō Asaki: Career

 Honda would make his debut in March 2013 alongside future sekitori Endō, Daishōhō, Takagenji, and Takanofuji.
 Honda wrestled in maezumo with his surname, but switched to the shikona Kaishō following his jonokuchi debut.
 In January 2014 he would follow Asakayama oyakata who established a stable of the same name, being one of its founding disciples.
 After transferring, Kaishō would regularly train at Azumazeki stable, receiving peronalized training from former komusubi Takamisakari.
 Kaishō had a strong start, and breezed through the first two divisions with relative ease.
 He switched his shikona to Kaiseiō for the July 2014 tournament.
 After three straight kachi-koshi, or winning records in sandanme, Kaiseiō earned promotion to the makushita division for the May 2015 tournament.

 Kaiseiō had a strong showing in his first two tournaments in makushita.
 He reached the upper-half of the division by his third tournament.
-However for the May 2016 tournament, Kaiseiō had a right ankle surgery and had to miss out on every match.
+However, for the May 2016 tournament, Kaiseiō had a right ankle surgery and had to miss out on every match.
 This result demoted him back to the sandanme division.
-Even though he wasn't completely healed, he still participated and finished with a 5-2 in the following July tournament.
+Even though he wasn't completely healed, he still participated and finished with a 5–2 in the following July tournament.
 Kaiseiō became a makushita mainstay for around three years, with the exception of a couple tournaments in sandanme.
-In January 2018, Kaiseiō reverted back to his old shikona of Kaishō and immediately won all seven matches in sandanme.
+In January 2018, Kaiseiō reverted to his old shikona of Kaishō and immediately won all seven matches in sandanme.
 He was placed in a playoff against Tochikodai, which he won as well.
-He spent the following tournaments in upper level makushita, and after a win against jūryō-ranked wrestler Arawashi, Kaishō earned promotion to the jūryō division for the September 2019 tournament following a 4-3 record at makushita 4.
-He was selected ahead of Wakamotoharu who had scored 5-2 at makushita 5, despite losing to Wakamotoharu during the tournament, a fact that his own stablemaster thought might count against him.
+He spent the following tournaments in upper level makushita, and after a win against jūryō-ranked wrestler Arawashi, Kaishō earned promotion to the jūryō division for the September 2019 tournament following a 4–3 record at makushita 4.
+He was selected ahead of Wakamotoharu who had scored 5–2 at makushita 5, despite losing to Wakamotoharu during the tournament, a fact that his own stablemaster thought might count against him.